What Are Dental Implants?

 How Dental Implants Work

-At our Coast Dental office in St. Petersburg, we can use dental implants to replace missing teeth in several ways.
+At our Coast Dental office in Inverness, we can use dental implants to replace missing teeth in several ways.

 Single Tooth Replacement: When you have one tooth missing,

 a single dental implant is inserted into the bone to replace the tooth root.
 Once that has healed, the dentist will place a custom-made, color-matched, stain-resistant crown on top of the dental implant so that it looks like a natural tooth.
 Best of all, a dental implant will never decay or need a root canal.